digitalsanity/recalbox-in-docker/README.md

 # recalbox-docker

-Launch recalbox/kodi (rockpro64 currently) via docker from your desktop.
+Launch recalbox/kodi (rockpro64 and Debian/Ubuntu host currently) via docker from your desktop.
 Xorg will close but your services will continue.
 Shutdown computer from Kodi to return to Recalbox.
 Shutdown computer from Recalbox to return to Xorg.

+# Steps

+1. cd to this directory.
+2. ./install.sh
+3. Logout and back in or reboot
+4. Launch Recalbox from desktop (Media/Games)

-# steps
+# Debugging steps

 1. cd to this directory.
 2. ./install-docker.sh - Install Docker and dependencies.